tudat-team/tudat-space/docs/source/_src_getting_started/faq.rst

 .. code-block::

-    bodies.get(“Earth”).gravitational_parameter
+    bodies.get(“Earth”).gravity_field_model.gravitational_parameter

 which would return the gravitational parameter of the Earth as used by tudat.
 A full list of all Body properties you can retrieve can be accessed `here <https://py.api.tudat.space/en/latest/environment.html#tudatpy.numerical_simulation.environment.Body>`_.

 How do I retrieve the orbital period of a Body object?
 ======================================================